CatwalkTK/gpt-oss-webui/COMMERCIAL_LICENSE_INQUIRY.md

 # 💼 Commercial License Inquiry

-## GPT-OSS WebUI with Vector Search RAG - Commercial License
+## Clavi Local Mining with Vector Search RAG - Commercial License

-Thank you for your interest in using GPT-OSS WebUI with Vector Search RAG for commercial purposes!
+Thank you for your interest in using Clavi Local Mining with Vector Search RAG for commercial purposes!

 ## 🚀 **What You Get with Commercial License**